Anxiety & Depression Therapy

 My Approach

 My approach is integrative and practical.
-I pay attention to how your emotional, physical, and social worlds interact because these issues rarely exist on their own.
-You may be balancing work demands, family responsibilities, and the pressure to keep functioning.
-Therapy gives you space to understand what is driving your symptoms and begin to respond rather than react.
+I pay attention to how your emotional, physical, and social worlds interact, because anxiety and depression rarely exist in isolation.
+Many clients are balancing work demands, relationships, family responsibilities, and the pressure to keep functioning.

 Therapy for Anxiety & Depression Can Help You…